klicq/opsautoai-site/content/apply.md

 ### Why Work at OpsAutoAI?

 **We're Growing Fast**
-From 10 employees in 2020 to 150+ today, we're scaling rapidly while maintaining our startup culture and innovation speed.
+ We're scaling rapidly while maintaining our startup culture and innovation speed.

 **Meaningful Work**
 Your code and ideas directly impact how thousands of businesses operate.
 See your work in action helping real companies save time and money.